 10. Štefani Pečenka

 Štefani Pečenka is a classical Slovenian food, which is especially popular around certain holidays (like Easter).
-It's a meat loaf with hard boiled eggs inside.
+It's meatloaf with hard-boiled eggs inside.

 11. Bled cream cake